rkonoplev/dniester/docs/en/TESTCONTAINERS_EVOLUTION.md

 **Usage Guidelines**:
 - Use **unit tests** for business logic with mocks
+- Use **LocalIntegrationTest** for local development (automatic Testcontainers)
-- Use **integration tests** for database-dependent functionality
+- Use **AbstractIntegrationTest** for CI environment (external Docker Compose MySQL)
-- All database tests run against real MySQL via Testcontainers
-- CI/CD uses the same MySQL technology as production
+- Both approaches use real MySQL for production consistency
+- CI is optimized for speed by reusing shared MySQL service